Network Cluster-Robust Inference: Summary of Results and Recommendations

 \begin{definition} A sequence of networks is {\em well clustered at $L$} if $\lambda_L \rightarrow 0$ as $n\rightarrow\infty$.
 It is {\em well clustered} if it is well clustered at $L$ for some $L>1$ and {\em poorly clustered} otherwise. \end{definition}

-That is, well-clustered networks can be partitioned into $L$ low-conductance clusters.
-Note that this is a very minimal notion of being well clustered, and in practice, we should aim for $L\geq 5$ clusters of similar size, as discussed in \autoref{srecs} below.
+That is, well-clustered networks can be partitioned into multiple low-conductance clusters.
+As we discuss in \autoref{sspectra}, there are reasonable models of network formation that produce well-clustered networks, but there are also models that produce poorly clustered networks.

-The next question is what kinds of networks are well clustered, meaning what models of network formation generate well-clustered networks.
-Our discussion in \autoref{sspectra} indicates that a variety of networks satisfy this condition, but there are important classes of networks that apparently do not.
 It is therefore important to assess whether a given network is well clustered in practice.